MicrosoftDocs/azure-docs-powershell/azps-9.3.0/Az.RecoveryServices/Copy-AzRecoveryServicesVault.md

 ## SYNOPSIS
 Copies data from a vault in one region to a vault in another region.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.recoveryservices/copy-azrecoveryservicesvault) for up-to-date information.

 ## SYNTAX

 ### AzureRSVaultDataMoveParameterSet (Default)